Miguelslo27/capacitacion-in-company/wp-content/plugins/learnpress-course-review/readme.txt

 1. LearnPress Course Review screenshot.

 == Changelog ==

+= 3.0.5 =
+~ Fixed an issue when checking if the user rated or not!

+= 3.0.4 =
+~ Load select2 in widgets page.
+~ Improve code to implement select2 for widgets.

 = 3.0.3 =
 + Fixed displayed name of reviews in Back End Comments page.